Clément M. Côté

-Clément M. Côté (born 19 October 1940 in Saint-Cœur-de-Marie, Québec) was a Progressive Conservative party member of the House of Commons of Canada.
-He was a sales manager by career.
+Clément M. Côté (19 October 1940 - February 21, 2026) was a Progressive Conservative party member of the House of Commons of Canada.
+Born in Saint-Cœur-de-Marie, Québec, he was a sales manager by career.

 Côté was elected at the Lac-Saint-Jean electoral district in the 1984 federal election.
 He resigned part way through his term in the 33rd Canadian Parliament to permit Lucien Bouchard to enter federal politics.